bradleyq/mc_vanilla_shaders/README.md

 - shadow jank
 - Alpha-PBR specular, metalness
 - some translucents visible over fog (slime entities)
+- particle and translucent checker when overlapped with solid translucent
-- glow item frame items are lit as if outdoors
+- glow item frame items are lit as if outdoors (unfixable atm)
 - hand item shading is flat
+- lighting changing in caves!!???
+- sun reflection in glass artifacts

 ## Overview
 Shader that adds as much as possible from OptiFine shaders to the vanilla transparency shader available in "Fabulous" graphics setting.
 Due to limited material, light, time, and shadow information, some advanced features are not possible.
 A good number, however, are.
 I have ported them here.
 Most samples in credits are heavily modified to fit with the vanilla pipeline.
 Supports all FOV and render distances.